-Best of the City | history of architecture and parks | 10 a.m., 1:30 p.m., 4:00 p.m. and 6 p.m. (later times unavailable in winter except by request) From cast iron-fronted buildings to the grandly disastrous post-modern Portland Building, much of Portland’s history can be told through the buildings and street layouts; most importantly, the prioritization of parks throughout the city center.
+Best of the City | the soul of the city: activism, art, architecture, parks | 10 a.m., 1:30 p.m., 4:00 p.m. and 6 p.m. (later times unavailable in winter except by request) From cast iron-fronted buildings to the grandly disastrous post-modern Portland Building, much of Portland, Oregon’s history can be told through the buildings and street layouts; most importantly, the prioritization of parks throughout the city center.
 How did the city’s early urban planners decide on their layouts?
 How do modern designers look at the past and plan for the future?
 Who are the people these streets are named for?
 What’s with all the roses?
 It’s not a dry history: full of back-room deals, early deaths and greed; and then there were the hippies!
 We’ll also discuss the modern rise of radical activists in Portland and how that is intimately connected to the city’s history going back more than a century.
 Two hours, two miles (3.5 km).

-Best of the City | urban art and Pearl District | 1 p.m.
-How did Portland become the first city on the West Coast with a fine art museum?
+Best of the City | urban art and Pearl District | 1 p.m. (by request) How did Portland become the first city on the West Coast with a fine art museum?
 And how did it develop into a hotbed for modern artists like Mark Rothko and Lee Kelly?
 With a walk down the Park Blocks and into the Pearl District, we’ll learn how Portland went from a city of ornate churches to gritty artists working out of abandoned warehouses — and then, to today.
 We’ll talk about public art and sculpture, murals, and graffiti, as well as visiting the Pacific Northwest College of Art.
-Two hours.
+Two hours, 3 miles (5 km).

 Book any of the tours below!